isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-poisonous/index.md

 **1. Lizards Bite for Defence ** Most house lizards are harmless creatures and will always scamper for safety whenever they feel threatened.
 In rare cases they can bite you as a defense mechanism.

 However, their bites are not known to be poisonous.
 Although they might inflict some pain, the bites wont have any serious effects on your body.
-But there are some [venomous lizards](https://www.newscientist. com/article/dn8331-lizards-poisonous-secret-is-revealed/). **2.
+But there are some [venomous lizards](https://www.newscientist.com/article/dn8331-lizards-poisonous-secret-is-revealed/).**2.
 Desert Lizards Are Poisonous** The only lizards with venomous bites include the Mexican Bearded Lizards, Iguanas and the Gila.

 These are found in northern Mexico and south-western US.

 These lizards live in the desert regions and rarely come to dwelling places.
 They are also not know to bite unless they feel threatened. **3.
-Pathogens on Lizardss Skin ** Your only worry with lizards should be the pathogens on their skin such as [Salmonella](https://www.petmd. com/reptile/care/diseases-your-pet-reptile-can-give-you).
-When you touch your pet lizard, you might ingest the harmful pathogens causing you fall sick.
+Pathogens on Lizardss Skin ** Your only worry with lizards should be the pathogens on their skin such as [Salmonella](https://www.petmd.com/reptile/care/diseases-your-pet-reptile-can-give-you).When you touch your pet lizard, you might ingest the harmful pathogens causing you fall sick.

 Lizards are attracted to food stuff especially milk.
 Thus when they touch your food or accidentally fall into milk, you might incur serious infections.
 A few lizards like the blue-tailed lizard contain poison on their skin.